shubhambhatia2103/Credit-Scoring-Model/README.md

 - Offers a comprehensive toolkit with training datasets and Python source code for hands-on learning and reuse.

 ## Usage
+1. Clone the repository to your local machine.
+2. Access the provided dataset and Python source code files.
+3. Use Google Colab or a similar platform for model building and analysis.
+4. Follow the step-by-step instructions in the provided code cells to understand the project workflow.
+5. Customize the model parameters and thresholds based on your business requirements.
+6. Evaluate model performance using metrics such as accuracy score and confusion matrix.
+7. Utilize the output files to derive insights and make data-driven lending decisions.

 ## Getting Started
 To set up and run the project locally, follow these steps: